 Rajasthan as we are familiar is a heritage-rich place.
-The lanes and arcades there, are filled with traditional Havelis and forts, which majorly depict the legacy of their past rulers.
-Its prestige dwells on its handicrafts, cuisine, paintings, dressing styles, and old sculptures carved in walls.
+The lanes and arcades there are filled with traditional Havelis and forts, which majorly depict the legacy of their past rulers.
+Its prestige dwells on its handicrafts, cuisine, paintings, dressing styles, and old sculptures carved into walls.

 Apart from this, Rajasthan has various magnificent temples which augment its beauty and attracts most tourists.
+Many Tourists plan the trip and visit places in Rajasthan.
 Every temple showcases its tale and possesses a powerful significance.

-Krishna Temple is situated in Jhunjhunu Mandawa which is also known as the World’s largest open-air art gallery.
+Krishna Temple is located in Jhunjhunu Mandawa which is also known as the World’s largest open-air art gallery.
 While Mandawa has many spectacular places to explore Krishna Temple entices most of the spectators.

 Ranakpur Jain temple is situated in Ranakpur near Sadri town in Pali.
 This 48000sq ft temple was constructed in the 15 century during the era of Rana Kumbha.

 Mainly dedicated to Lord Adinath (Jain’s first Tirthankar)the temple is known for a gigantic idol of Parshvanath, carved solely of a single marble slab.
 The temple is surrounded by humongous pillars, 4 shrines, 80 domes, and a Shikhar which symbolizes Mount Meru.
 Another name for this temple is Chaturmukha Dharana Vihara.